exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 ##### Actions

 Built-in plug-in actions are:
-* `visibility` - hide the element if the Query result is 'falsy'
+* `visibility` - hide the element if the Query result is 'falsy'. <u>This is the default action that is applied when no action is specified.</u>
 * `tab-visibility` - hide the tab or the element's parent tab if the Query result is 'falsy'
 * `set` - set the Query result as the field's value (undefined Query result skipped)
 * `set-if-blank` - set the Query result as the field's value only if the current value is blank (undefined Query result skipped)